tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.1" %}

-We explored the area for a bit and decided to cross the river and visit the Tokyo Skytree.
+We explored the area for a bit and decided to cross the river and visit the Tōkyō Skytree.
 It was a gorgeous day so we soaked up the sun on the walk (which was longer than expected).

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.2" %}
 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7.2-part-2" %}